superbeppe98/cisco-networking-basics/9_IPv4_and_Network_Segmentation.md

 ## 9.2.8 Check Your Understanding - Types of IPv4 Addresses

-- Check your understanding of the types of IPv4 addresses by choosing the BEST answer to the following questions

 ## 9.3.1 Video - Network Segmentation

 ## 9.3.2 Broadcast Domains and Segmentation